rdelfin/pe_mentorship/week_6/ex_1.md

 Let's try attaching strace to it.
 Press the keys `Ctrl+b %`.
 This will create a new vertical split in the window with a new terminal.
 You can move between then with `Ctrl+b ←` and `Ctrl+b →`.
 On the new terminal, run `ps axf`.
-This will print out a **process tree**.
-Basically, a tree-like representation of the processes running on the container.
+This will print out a **process tree**, or a tree-like representation of the processes running on the container.
 Each process has a parent, which is usually the process that created it.
 We'll talk more about this in a future module.
 For now, you should see something like
 this: